How To Make a Cozy Baby Swaddle Blanket / Simple Sewing Project

 1- Choose an existing t-shirt or purchase 1/4 yard of knit fabric

-Remember that this fabric will be touching a baby’s head, so find something that is cozy and soft to the touch.
+Remember that this fabric will touch a baby’s head, so find something cozy and soft.
 (Most knits are).

-2- cut out the pattern size and pin on fabric
+2- Cut out the pattern size and pin on the fabric

-Make sure the stretch of the fabric is going horizontal as indicated on the pattern.
+Make sure the stretch of the fabric goes horizontal, as indicated on the pattern.
 To make things quicker, double fabric so you only have to make one cut.
 You need two top pieces.

-3- Fold fabric in half and place cuff piece on the fold where indicated on the pattern.
+3- Fold the fabric in half and place the cuff piece on the fold where indicated on the pattern.

 Pin in place and cut out.
 You only need one cuff.

-4- Place top pieces Right Sides Together (RST).
+4- Place the top pieces on the Right Sides Together (RST).

 Pin in place and sew the top sides.
 Do not sew the V pleat yet.